RamiAdell/DermaApp/README.md

   Users can either **upload images** from their gallery or **capture a photo** directly through the app for diagnosis.

 - 🤖 **AI-Based Diagnosis**
-  The app processes submitted images through a CNN model trained to recognize common skin diseases, providing **fast and reliable results**.
+  The app processes submitted images through a CNN model trained to recognize common skin cancer detection, providing **fast and reliable results**.

 - 📍 **Doctor Locator**
   Integrated with **Google Maps**, DermaApp suggests the **nearest doctors or clinics** specializing in dermatology, offering navigation support based on user location.